-Agua Urbana V&B: verde y biodiversa (which means Urban water: green and biodiverse) aims to provide a digital tool that can be used by local suppliers and environmental associations to accelerate the implementation of green infrastructure in private areas and effectively manage urban water.
+Agua Urbana V&B: verde y biodiversa (which means Urban water: green and biodiverse) aims to provide a digital planning tool used by urban planners, local suppliers of green solutions such as green walls-roofs, rain gardens, etc, and by local associations in order to accelerate the implementation of green infrastructure in cities by visually simulating changes at the neighbourhood scale.

 About Johana Sanabria

 Johana has been interested in water management since her first job as field engineer treating the wastewater of different industries at her home city Bogota, Colombia.
 However this experience gave her a frustrating feeling after realising that even if industries comply with legislation, the efforts were not enough to protect our surface waters.